Prometric HAAD/DHA/MOH MOCK TEST - 1

 29.

-A client is extubated in the postanesthesia care unit after surgery.
-For which common response should the nurse be alert when monitoring the client for acute respiratory distress?
+A 62-year-old client is extubated in the postanesthesia care unit (PACU) after undergoing thoracic surgery.
+While monitoring the client for acute respiratory distress, which common response should the nurse be most alert for?

 30.

-An IV infusion of magnesium sulfate is prescribed for a client with severe preeclampsia.
-The dose is twice the usual adult dose.
-When a nurse questions the dosage, the health care provider insists that it is the desired dose and directs the nurse to administer the medication.
-How should the nurse respond to this directive?
+A 30-year-old client with severe preeclampsia is prescribed an IV infusion of magnesium sulfate at twice the usual adult dose.
+The nurse questions the dosage, but the healthcare provider insists it is correct and directs the nurse to administer it.
+How should the nurse respond?

 31.